 Our program also provides you the flexibility to design a sequence of coursework best suited to you future academic and career aspirations.
 Elective coursework options include assessment, cognitive-behavioral therapy, and psychopathology.
 The psychology master's degree is not intended for students seeking master's-level professional licensure.

 As a master’s in psychology student, you must complete a thesis under the supervision of a graduate faculty member.
-Faculty members have expertise in clinical, cognitive, counseling, developmental, physiological, and social psychology.
+Faculty members have expertise in clinical, cognitive, counseling, cross-cultural, developmental, educational, physiological, and social psychology, as well as specialties in behavior analysis and health.
 We encourage you to contact the faculty member under whom you would like to work during your time in our department.

 You may elect to complete a practicum experience, which involves training and experience in providing professional psychological services to members of the community.
 Doing a practicum as part of your master’s-level training will help you decide if a career involving counseling or therapy is right for you, and will provide hands-on skills that you can build on as you continue applied psychology training.
 You must meet prerequisites for practicum and be successfully evaluated before being admitted to the practicum course.